-All homework will be marked and feedback given.
+All homework log sheets will be assessed.
 This may not always happen through written comments from the teacher.
-Sometimes homework will be discussed in lessons or written feedback may be provided only on certain aspects of a child's homework.
+Sometimes homework will be discussed in lessons or written feedback may be provided only on certain aspects of a child's homework

-If a child's homework is handed in late it may not be possible for that piece of work to be marked.
+If a child's homework is handed in late, it may not be possible for that homework log sheet to be checked.